June 9, 1806

 Falling river, rising hopes

 At Long Camp, everything is ready for tomorrow’s move to Weippe Prairie.
-The falling river gives hope that the mountain snows have melted, and Lewis collects a Varileaf Phacelia specimen—new to science.
+Neesh-ne-park-ke-ook (Cut Nose) harvests eagle feathers by capturing live birds from their nests, and the falling river gives hope that the mountain snows have melted.
+Lewis takes celestial observations and collects a specimen of varileaf phacelia—new to science.

 Prisoner's base

-Several Nez Perce people visit, and to get the men in shape, foot races are run, and prisoner’s base is played.
-The sunken canoe is raised, and three horses are traded.
+Several Nez Perce people visit Long Camp, and to get the men in shape for their imminent return home, foot races are run, and prisoner’s base is played with their guests.
+The sunken dugout canoe is raised and three horses traded.
 The day ends with dancing.

 Seeking guides and diplomats

-Lewis fails to secure Nez Perce guides to accompany him to the Falls of the Missouri.
-Clark seeks Nez Perce guides to accompany him to the Yellowstone River and to parley with the Shoshones.
+At Long Camp near Kamiah, Idaho, Lewis fails to secure Nez Perce guides to take him to the Falls of the Missouri.
+Clark seeks guides to take him to the Yellowstone River.
+Along the way, he hopes the Nez Perce can make a peace treaty with the Shoshones.